 Joyrider is a fictional story loosely based on actual events, for the purpose of entertainment, sharing and exploring the concept of the “EV Grin”, which is the infectious joy and smile that instantly takes over a person when they first experience driving electric.

 Makello is a diverse team with backgrounds in software engineering, environmental science, management, GIS, and home and business energy services.
 We are committed to help reduce greenhouse gas pollution and work with non-profit and community organizations to help educate the public about Solar Panels, Plug-In Vehicles, & Energy Storage benefits.
-If you are interested in any of these technologies in your home, contact us for a FREE Energy Analysis!
+If you are interested in any of these technologies in your home, contact us for a FREE Energy Savings Estimate!
 With rebates and incentives they can be cheaper than you may think!

 Click on the videos below to learn more.

 ad :: As an Amazon Associate we earn from qualifying purchases.